Brenda Villa

-Brenda Villa (born April 18, 1980) is an American accomplished water polo player.
-She is the most decorated athlete in the world of women’s water polo.
+Brenda Villa (born April 18, 1980) is a highly accomplished American water polo player, who played for Stanford and won a silver medal in the 2000 Sydney Olympics, a bronze medal in the 2004 Athens Olympics, a silver medal in the 2008 Beijing Olympics, and a gold medal in the 2012 London Olympics.
+She is one of the most decorated athletes in the world of women’s water polo.
 Villa was named Female Water Polo Player of the Decade for 2000-2009 by the FINA Aquatics World Magazine.
-She is one of four female players who competed in water polo at four Olympics; and one of two female athletes who won four Olympic medals in water polo.
+She is one of only four female players who competed in water polo at four Olympics; and one of two female athletes who won four Olympic medals in water polo.
 She is a leading goalscorer in Olympic water polo history, with 31 goals.
 In 2018, she was inducted into the International Swimming Hall of Fame and the USA Water Polo Hall of Fame.